-7) Avoid Pesticides, including Paint
+7) Avoid Pesticides and Paint

 During the first trimester, the baby's nervous system is growing rapidly, so it's especially important to avoid pesticides and toxic fumes during that time.
 Read the labels of household cleaners for toxic substances and consider using natural cleaners such as baking soda and vinegar.

-Pregnant women should avoid stripping paint, because if the house was built before 1978, there is a good chance some of the layers contain lead.
+Pregnant women should avoid stripping paint because if the house was built before 1978, there is a good chance some of the layers contain lead.
 Lead has been shown to harm the baby's developing brain and nervous system.

 8) Avoid Sauna, Jacuzzis, and Tanning Beds